amortaza/go-bellina-tutorials/README.md

 ## Suggest others

-Use the `issues` capability in Github to suggest new plugins.
+Use the `issues` capability in Github to suggest new plugins..